-The Georgetown Report is available for viewing under our issuer profile on SEDAR at www.sedar.com.
+The Georgetown Report is available for viewing under our issuer profile on SEDAR+ at www.sedarplus.ca.

 CORPORATE STRUCTURE

 Name, Address and Incorporation

 The Company was incorporated under the Business Corporations Act (Ontario) on January 24, 1990 under the name "Maple Minerals Corp.".
 By articles of amendment effective October 7, 2005, Mega changed its name to "Mega Uranium Ltd.".
 By articles of amendment effective August 24, 2006, Mega effected a two-for-one stock split of its common shares.